kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## How does Kagi help protect my privacy?
 ”Free” search engines have two ways to make money – get more users or sell more ads per user.
 The easiest, fastest way is to mine more data to sell ads more effectively.
 Many search-engine companies have buckled under investor pressure, leading us to the online privacy issues we have today.

 Paid models like Kagi only make money when users pay us, and users only pay when they receive great value.
-We offer superior result quality, features, speed and of course privacy.
+We offer superior result quality, features, speed and, of course, privacy.
 If we compromise on any of these points, we lose users.
 Therefore we have to offer a better product that includes the best possible privacy.

 We designed our product to give you a good answer and get you on your way instead of forcing you to wade through a swamp of results that have leeches lurking under the surface.